 After watching this film, and trying to view the story through the lens of a child who is grieving the loss of their first family, or just wrestling with feelings of grief or loss in general, I don’t think it’s a good idea to take them to see this film.
 Here’s why…

 - Dumbo’s mother is sold off after she loses her temper after trying to protect Dumbo.
-Depending on the circumstances surrounding the removal of your child from their biological parent’s home, viewing this could be a trigger.
+Depending on your child’s experience with domestic violence, viewing this could be a trigger.

 Hopefully this review helps you make a healthy informed decision for your family.